vishnu234/openai-linear-integration/README.md

 `python main.py`

-I created a fresh Python 3.10 Anaconda environment for this project
+I created a fresh Python 3.10 Anaconda environment for this project, although any python virtual environment should suffice